Hi there, my name is

 I tend to favor filler patterns which grow organically.

-My favorite tangle of all-time is Crescent Moon, mostly because it is a pattern that seems to go inward instead of shaping outward.
+My all-time favorite tangle is Crescent Moon, mostly because it is a pattern that seems to go inward instead of shaping outward.
+Perhaps there is some transference there: art and creativity allow you to explore your inner self.
 I also tend to favor other filler patterns which grow organically such as Joki (Kim Aarts) and Jay-six (my own tangle).

 In early 2017 I released the ebook on “Echo Lines”, that is, a distant cousin of auras which form and grow beautiful three dimensional swirled shapes and can be used alone as a new type of meditative art or combined with regular tangles.
 Echo Lines are not a single tangle, it is a method of creating organic 3D shapes which relies on century old rules of perspective and foreshortening.

-I expect it to continue until the end of the year, and if the program is successful, then it will not only bring me more stability to be able to explore more art (and consequently more lessons), but it also is far more convenient for students who enjoy my lessons.
+So far, the program has been incredibly rewarding, not only for the connection I experience with members and the stability it grants me to explore more art (and consequently more lessons), but it also is far more convenient for students who enjoy my lessons.
 I'm very excited about this!

 List of Accomplishments - Resumé